[Updated 11/2/2012: Includes 2.90 Fenix Firmware updates that address some of major issues I've touched on.]

 But, would it really be?
 I’ve spent the past three months with the device – day in and day out, getting to know it.
 And what I found might surprise you.
 So sit back, grab a cup of coffee or twelve, and get ready to get detailed.

 Because I want to be transparent about my reviews – Garmin sent me two units to try out.
 One an early prototype, and one a final production unit.
-Everything written content is based on the final unit.
-In the new few weeks I send both units back to Garmin and then go out and get my own (to be able to support y’all in the comments section down the road).
+Everything written here is based on the final production unit.
+In the next few weeks I will send both units back to Garmin and then go out and get my own (to be able to support y’all in the comments section down the road).
 Simple as that.
 Sorta like hiking in wilderness trails – leave only footprints.
 If you find my review useful, you can use any of the Amazon or Clever Training links from this page to help support future reviews.

 Lastly, at the end of the day keep in mind I’m just like any other regular athlete out there.
 I write these reviews because I’m inherently a curious person with a technology background, and thus I try and be as complete as I can.
 But, if I’ve missed something or if you spot something that doesn’t quite jive – just let me know and I’ll be happy to get it all sorted out.
 Also, because the technology world constantly changes, I try and go back and update these reviews as new features and functionality are added – or if bugs are fixed.

 So – with that intro, let’s get into things.

 First up, getting the thing unwrapped.
 The unit comes in a vey un-Garmin-like box that actually looks kinda pretty:

 You’ll have to separate the two conjoined twin boxes above, to access the inner box with the watch.
 From there, you’ll lift up the top to get at all the accessory stuff below and to take off the watch itself.